Cats and dogs to Australia

 Get an export certificate

 MPI-approved vets issue export certificates for cats and dogs travelling to Australia.
 Contact one of the approved vets to get a certificate for your cat or dog.
+We recommend you ask for a pre-export check before your vet does the actual export certification.

 Do you need an owner's statutory declaration?

 If someone is exporting your cat or dog to Australia on your behalf (for example, a registered pet exporter or a representative), you need to fill out an owner statutory declaration and have it witnessed by a Justice of the Peace or someone else authorised to take a statutory declaration.
 MPI-approved vets require the original declaration form so that the person can sign all the necessary documents on your behalf.
+Note, you don't need a declaration form if you're presenting your own cat and dog for export certification.

 Download the owner statutory declaration form [PDF, 32 KB]